 Freedom is never a potentiality: it is a concrete actuality.
 Barth pointed to the insufficiency of the concept of God's potentia agendi in aliud, and instead insisted that "in God all potentiality is included in His actuality and therefore all freedom is His decision.
-Decision means choice, exercised freedom" Because the triune God exists in the eternal decision to be in self-relation, God is always and already fully actualized ad intra.
+Decision means choice, exercised freedom".
+Because the triune God exists in the eternal decision to be in self-relation, God is always and already fully actualized ad intra.
 God is the only autonomously free personal being; God's freedom is the only ontic reality.
-God alone is self-grounded, self-determined, self-moved, unlimited, unrestricted, and unconditioned from without39.
-God's freedom is trinitarian and, therefore, God's freedom is freedom for fellowship, embracing grace, thankfulness, and peace; God's freedom is revealed in space and time, it is not an abstract ontological concept anterior to God's self-revelation: "Only in this relational freedom [-und nicht anders-] is God sovereign, almighty, the Lord of all"40.
+God alone is self-grounded, self-determined, self-moved, unlimited, unrestricted, and unconditioned from without.
+God's freedom is trinitarian and, therefore, God's freedom is freedom is revealed in space and time, it is not an abstract ontological concept anterior to God's self-revelation: "Only in this relational freedom [-und nicht anders-] is God sovereign, almighty, the Lord of all".